Sunday, November 24, 2024

 Now…

-One last bonus: ChromeBooks are automatically backed up if you have a google account (which you have to create anyways).
-That means if it ever breaks or you have to buy another Chromebook, just log into your gmail account and have all your favorite apps and configuration automatically load up in your new Chromebook.
+One last bonus: Chromebooks are automatically backed up if you have a Google account (required to set up the device).
+This means that if the Chromebook ever breaks or you get a replacement, logging into your Gmail account will restore your favorite apps and settings on the new device.

 Lenovo ChromeBook C340-15